Nick Cave Convenes Immersive Dance Celebration With Debut of Site-Specific Commission at Park Avenue Armory

 The Let Go Marks Premiere of New “Up Right” Performance Presented in Dialogue with the Armory’s Historic Building

-Animating Park Avenue Armory with the sights, sounds, and movement of renowned interdisciplinary artist Nick Cave, The Let Go will transform the Armory’s Wade Thompson Drill Hall into a dance-based town hall that brings together visitors to participate in a collective act of catharsis.
+Animating Park Avenue Armory with the sights, sounds, and movement of renowned interdisciplinary artist Nick Cave, The Let Go transforms the Armory’s Wade Thompson Drill Hall into a dance-based town hall that brings together visitors to participate in a collective act of catharsis.
 The Armory’s 2018 visual arts commission builds on Cave’s hybrid, multisensory practice with an ambitious project—encompassing performance, installation, dance-based encounters, and soundtracks by some of New York’s leading DJs—that provides a backdrop for audiences to dispel negativity and uplift one another.
-On view June 7 through July 1, 2018, The Let Go will feature a series of soundsuits, wearable sculptures that create a second skin to conceal race, gender, and class, that will come to life in a new “Up Right” performance conceived for the Armory’s historic interiors.
+On view June 7 through July 1, 2018, The Let Go features a series of soundsuits—wearable sculptures that create a second skin to conceal race, gender, and class, that come to life in a new “Up Right” performance conceived for the Armory’s historic interiors.

 “In today’s tumultuous world, Nick’s artistic vision and desire to build understanding through dance are more vital than ever,” said Rebecca Robertson, Founding President and Executive Producer of Park Avenue Armory.
 “By harnessing and cultivating the power of community, this commission serves as a spirited reminder of our shared humanity.
 We look forward to reconnecting audiences from across all five boroughs with the world of Nick Cave in his first major project to be mounted in the city since HEARD•NY.”

-On weekday evenings, Cave will orchestrate a cast of dancers in his signature Up Right performances that will activate the soundsuits and be accompanied by baritone Jorell Williams and Vy Higginsen’s Sing Harlem Choir.
-“Practitioners” will commence the ceremonies by transferring the soundsuits to the Drill Hall.
+On weekday evenings, Cave orchestrates a cast of dancers in his signature Up Right performances that activate the soundsuits and are accompanied by baritone Jorell Williams and Vy Higginsen’s Sing Harlem Choir.
+“Practitioners” commence the ceremonies by transferring the soundsuits to the Drill Hall.
 There they will dress “initiates,” a ritual act of disassembling and resculpting the soundsuits on the body, piece by piece.
 This physical transformation represents a cleansing of mind, body, and spirit that empowers the initiate to assert their selfhood and forge their own path.
-In a grand procession around chase, the initiates will come together to perform new site-situated choreography by Francesca Harper that celebrates independence and self-determination.
+In a grand procession around chase, the initiates come together to perform new site-situated choreography by Francesca Harper that celebrates independence and self-determination.